Vermont CLE Requirements

 Are there any special credit requirements for new attorneys in Vermont?

 Yes.
 In addition to Vermont MCLE requirements, newly admitted attorneys must attend specific courses and participate in a mentorship program.
-You must report compliance by submitting a certification of completion with both of these new attorney requirements through the Vermont Attorney Portal.
+You must report compliance of both requirements by submitting a certification of completion through the Vermont Attorney Portal.

 New Attorney CLE Credits

 New attorneys must complete 15.00 hours of specially approved CLE credits on Vermont practice and procedure.
-At least 9.00 of those 15.00 CLE hours must be earned by attendance at programs delivered either as moderated programming or non-moderated programming with interactivity as a key component.
+At least 9.00 of those 15.00 CLE hours must be earned through programs delivered either as moderated programming or non-moderated programming with interactivity as a key component.

 Courses taken to satisfy the first-year CLE requirement will count toward the MCLE requirement during your first reporting period.
 Those 15.00 hours must be completed no earlier than 1 year before, and no later than 1 year after, admission to the Vermont State Bar.